checkly/docs.checklyhq.com/site/content/docs/browser-checks/login-scenarios.md

 {{< /tab >}}
 {{< /tabs >}}

+In certain cases, for example with [Vercel password-protected deployments](https://vercel.com/blog/protecting-deployments), websites might require a password to be entered before the target page is made available.
+Much like login cases, this can be solved directly using Playwright Test following the example above.

 However, notice we are hard coding the username and password into our script.
 That's never a good idea...
 Better to replace them with some environment variables.
 Read more about [how to use environment variables in your browser checks.](/docs/browser-checks/variables/)